 The individual mandate was one of the least popular provisions of the ACA.
 Its goal was “to encourage healthy individuals to participate in the insurance market and not wait until they get sick to buy coverage,” as well as spread out the cost of sicker people who would enroll and use more services (CRS).
 In 2012, the National Federation of Independent Businesses challenged the constitutionality of the individual mandate in NFIB v.
 Sebelius, and in 2012 the U.S. Supreme Court ruled it was constitutional.
 The Tax Cuts and Jobs Act, passed in December 2017, repealed the ACA’s individual mandate penalties, effective January 1, 2019.
 The repeal did not actually remove the mandate from the law, but rather rendered the mandate null by reducing the penalty to $0.

 The ACA expanded Medicaid, which was previously only for specific populations including low-income children, seniors, or disabled persons.
 The expansion allowed any individual (notably childless adults) with low income (up to 138% of the Federal Poverty Level) to be eligible for Medicaid.
 In June 2012, the Supreme Court ruling in NFIB v Sebelius found the Medicaid expansion “to be unconstitutionally coercive,” and prohibited the federal government from making the expansion mandatory for states (CRS).
-As of 2019, 33 states and Washington, D.C. have accepted federal funding to expand Medicaid, and three more have passed ballot initiatives (see which ones here).
+As of 2020, 36 states and Washington, D.C. have accepted federal funding to expand Medicaid, and two more will join in 2021 (see which ones here).

 What does expanded Medicaid look like?
 Both enrollment and total costs have been higher than anticipated, mostly due to the federal match to state spending.
-According to the most recent CMS report, the average estimated cost for a newly eligible adult on Medicaid was about $5800 in 2016.
-Spending on the newly eligible between 2017 and 2026 is expected to total $938 billion, most of which will be paid for by the federal government.
+According to the most recent CMS report, Medicaid provided health care to 73.4 million enrollees in 2017, 12.2 million of which were expansion adults.
+Spending for expansion adults is projected to grow by about 6% annually, from $74.2 billion in 2018 to $124.3 billion in 2027.
+Most of this spending (approximately 90%) will be financed by the federal government.
 A 2017 Health Affairs study found expansion led to an 11.7% increase in overall Medicaid spending, and while the federal matching rate may help states save money, it does not provide states an incentive to be efficient and vastly increases federal spending.
 Between 2013 and 2014, federal Medicaid expenditures increased by 13.6% due to increases in Medicaid enrollment.
 The CBO predicts federal Medicaid spending will grow by 4% per year until 2021, then by 6% per year until 2029.

 What Are the Results of the ACA?